Anesthesiology Update 2027

 Attend Online or In Person

-The 2026 program offers participants two ways to attend.
-You can choose one of these two options when you register:
+The 2027 program offers participants two ways to attend.
+You can choose either option when you register:

-• ATTEND IN PERSON in Boston, MA at the Fairmont Copley Plaza Hotel.
-Faculty provide dedicated time for Q&A with participants.
+• IN PERSON in Boston, MA at the Fairmont Copley Plaza Hotel

 BOTH OPTIONS provide participants with:

-• RECORDINGS of all sessions, which will be made available online for viewing, at your convenience, for 6 months following the conclusion of this program.
+• Recordings of all sessions, which will be available for 6 months following the conclusion of this program.

 • AMA PRA Category 1 Credits™ and other relevant credits.
 All live (in-person and streaming) and recorded sessions are eligible for these credits.
-(Note: Evaluations must be completed within 30 days in order to receive CME credit.)
+(Note: Evaluations must be completed within 60 days of the conclusion of the course to receive CME credit.)

-• FLEXIBILITY to CHANGE your attendance preference: Should your circumstances change after you have registered for either the ONLINE or IN-PERSON program, you have the ability to change from one attendance option to the other up until two weeks before the program begins.
+• Flexibility to change your attendance preference.
+Should your circumstances change after you have registered, you have the ability to change from one attendance option to the other up until two weeks before the program begins.

 In-Person Venue